Regular Black Holes and Stars from Analytic $f(F^2)$: Introduction

 Most of the constructions of regular black holes were {\it ad hoc}, writing up a desired metric before a theory, as in the case of the Bardeen black hole, which was later recognized as a nonlinear magnetic monopole \cite{Ayon-Beato:2000mjt}.
-An interesting technique was proposed \cite{Fan:2016hvf} to construct Einstein gravity coupled to some nonlinear electrodynamics (NLED) that admits spherically-symmetric and static black holes of the type \be ds^2 = - h(r) dt^2 + \fft{dr^2}{h(r)} + r^2 (d\theta^2 + \sin^2\theta d\phi^2)\,, \ee i.e. $g_{tt} g_{rr}=-1$.
+An interesting technique was proposed \cite{Fan:2016hvf} to construct Einstein gravity coupled to some nonlinear electrodynamics (NLED) that admits spherically-symmetric and static black holes of the type\footnote{Two commentary notes on \cite{Fan:2016hvf} are worth mentioning \cite{Bronnikov:2017tnz, Toshmatov:2018cks}.} \be ds^2 = - h(r) dt^2 + \fft{dr^2}{h(r)} + r^2 (d\theta^2 + \sin^2\theta d\phi^2)\,, \ee i.e. $g_{tt} g_{rr}=-1$.
+(See an related earlier work \cite{Bronnikov:2000vy}.)
 This was referred to as a special static metric in \cite{Li:2017ncu}.
 We shall adopt this terminology in this paper.
 The reverse engineering technique of \cite{Fan:2016hvf} shows that any such metric can be a magnetic monopole solution to Einstein-$f(F^2)$ gravity with certain specific $f(F^2)$, where $F^2=F^{\mu\nu} F_{\mu\nu}$ and $F_{\mu\nu}$ is the field strength of the Maxwell potential $A_\mu$.
+See a review on regular black holes sourced by nonlinear electrodynamics \cite{Bronnikov:2022ofk}.

 However, the corresponding $f(F^2)$ theories for the Bardeen or Hayward \cite{Hayward:2005gi} metrics turn out to be disappointing since the functions are non-analytic with fractional powers acting directly on $F^2$.
 There is not much one can do with such a theory other than hanging on the wall.
 The statement is nevertheless significant and we can use it to prove two no-go theorems for a regular black hole with the special static metric: (1) it must violate the SEC; (2) it must violate the null energy condition (NEC) if it has the Minkowski core.